-- In dialogical argumentation, the roles of participants alternate. - In some cases, the audience is a third, not actively involved party.
+- In dialogical argumentation, the roles of participants alternate. - The audience may also be a third, not actively involved party.

-Example: In classical debates, the goal is to change the view of an audience that listens to both sides.
+Example: In Oxford-style debates, the goal is to change the view of an audience that listens to both sides.

 Next section: Logic, rhetoric, and dialectic